What’s the tick situation in the Rouge?

 Where are ticks found?

 Ticks usually live in woods or tall grasslands.
 Ticks infected with the Lyme disease bacterium can spread the disease when they feed on blood from their host.
-Ticks cannot fly – they hang onto small bushes or tall grasses and are usually found close to the ground.
+Ticks cannot fly or jump – they hang onto small bushes or tall grasses and are usually found close to the ground.
 They wait for an animal or person to pass nearby and when they make contact, the ticks climb on and attach themselves to the skin to feed.

 Who's at risk?